Improving governance outcomes through AI documentation: Bridging theory and practice: Results

-Researchers have suggested that documentation can significantly influence governance and development practices broadly.
-In practical settings, AI documentation doesn't function independently; documentation processes typically require practitioners to engage in other activities that can improve AI outcomes.
-Thus, the documentation process can catalyze behaviors that enhance the quality of AI system development and governance beyond documentation processes and artifacts.
+In applied settings, AI documentation rarely functions in isolation; it often relies on and reinforces complementary practices that could contribute to improved AI outcomes \cite{ahlawat2024minimum}.
+Our analysis revealed that several ways documentation could improve the rigor, efficiency, or reliability of development and governance practices overall.

-\textbf{Hypotheses.} Framework authors posit that documentation could improve the rigor with which practitioners develop AI systems \cite{holland2018dataset}.
+As one example, framework authors posit that documentation could improve the rigor with which practitioners develop AI systems \cite{holland2018dataset}.
 By requiring practitioners to justify their development choices, documentation may lead to more careful decision-making \cite{bender2018data, chmielinski2024clear, holland2018dataset}.
 Also, clear and comprehensive documentation supports reproducibility, aiding other practitioners in retraining and validating systems consistently \cite{adkins2022prescriptive, baracaldo2022towards, hind2019experiences}.
-Since AI practitioners are often driven by a commitment to scientific rigor \cite{winecoff2022artificial}, documentation that emphasizes this aspect can serve as a "value lever \cite{shilton2013values}," further encouraging engagement with the documentation process .
+Since AI practitioners are often driven by a commitment to scientific rigor \cite{winecoff2022artificial} and product quality assurance \cite{ahlawat2024minimum}, documentation that emphasizes these aspects could potentially serve as a "value lever \cite{shilton2013values}," further encouraging engagement with the documentation process.

 Documentation might also improve development and governance efficiency.
 In large organizations, datasets, models, and systems developed for one purpose may also be useful to other teams with similar goals.
 Documentation can make system components more discoverable, helping practitioners avoid duplicating efforts \cite{heger2022understanding}.
 Documentation can quickly provide information on the limitations of using a dataset, model, or system \cite{rostamzadeh2022healthsheet}, which could allow practitioners to allocate more time to identifying and addressing any additional risks that may arise when integrating components into new systems.
 It can also include details relevant to company or legal policies that apply to system components, preventing practitioners from wasting time on products and features that their organizations ultimately won't approve for deployment \cite{roman2023open}.
 Practitioners also point out that by documenting unsuccessful and successful approaches, organizations can prevent repeated mistakes and identify practices that would be beneficial for the organization to disseminate broadly \cite{chang2022understanding, miceli2021documenting}.